 Jacqueline Wallace draws from her extensive experience in growing and managing a series of creative industry startups to bring MAT3RIAL clients effective strategy and design solutions.
 She is a former co-founder of Veer Inc. (veer.com), an award-winning visual media and design company, where she worked as VP, International to establish the company’s Berlin and London headquarters and a distribution channel of over 250 partners worldwide.
 She is also a founding partner of the cheekily named All Beef Media, a boutique social media marketing and analytics company run by four women.
 Wallace holds a PhD in Communication from Concordia University.
 Her research examined women, entrepreneurship and micro-economies of craft in the digital era.
 She is also one of the founding board members of the Fembot Collective, a scholarly collaboration promoting research on gender, media, and technology.

-Mél Hogan lives and works in Chicago.
-She is an Assistant Professor of Communication at IIT, where she teaches Document Design.
-She recently completed a Postdoctoral Fellowship in Digital Curation at the University of Colorado – Boulder.
+Mél Hogan is an Assistant Professor (Environmental Media) in the Communication, Media and Film Department at the University of Calgary.
+Her research is on server farms and data centers – their social implications and environmental impacts.
 She has a background in Graphic Design (Algonquin College 2001), a Graduate Production Diploma, a Masters in Media Studies, and a Research Creation PhD in Communication Studies, all from Concordia University, in Montréal.
 She is a member of various archive-related research teams and publishes and presents widely at conferences in Canada, the US, and beyond.
 She is also the Art Director of nomorepotlucks.org, a queer feminist journal of arts and politics.
 For mat3rial.com, she explores tools for DIY publishing and design, and is interested in developing a platform for easy web to print interoperability.

-Antonia Hernández is a graphic designer and visual artist, currently pursuing a PhD in Communication at Concordia University, Montréal.
-Mixing media practice and theoretical research, her interests involve the domestic side of digital networks, interfaces and pornography.
-She works independently for different academic labs, consulting and providing public and visual output to diverse types of research.
+Antonia Hernández is a graphic designer and visual artist.
+She holds a MA in Media Studies and is currently pursuing a PhD in Communication at Concordia University, Montréal.
+Mixing media practice and theoretical research, her interests involve the domestic side of digital platforms and interfaces.
+She is in charge of the graphic side of MAT3RIAL, providing public and visual output to diverse types of research.